ahmedjama/ansible-elastiflow-docker/README.md

 # ansible-elastiflow-docker
 ElastiFlow™ provides network flow data collection and visualization using the Elastic Stack (Elasticsearch, Logstash and Kibana).
 It supports Netflow v5/v9, sFlow and IPFIX flow types (1.x versions support only Netflow v5/v9).
 This is an opensource project maintained by Rob Cowart and a really good alternative to compared other commercial NetFlow collectors.

-Best way to get started with ElastiFlow is run this in a container.
+Best way to get started with ElastiFlow is to run this in a container.
 I have put together an ansible playbook that will take care of deploying this for you.

 ```
 $ git clone https://github.com/ahmedjama/ansible-elastiflow-docker